Feira De Santana Bahia, Brazil Travel Guide

 Services may close or have reduced hours on these public and local holidays, so plan accordingly.

-Navigate social interactions and cultural practices respectfully in Feira de Santana.
+Navigate interactions with people and cultural practices respectfully in Feira de Santana.

 Handshakes are common for formal greetings.
 Women often greet other women and men with a kiss on each cheek.